hawkinsw/CPPTimes/OOPIntro.md

 };
 ```

-If we were to use this version of the `Date` ADT in our code,
+If we were to use this version of the Date class in our code,

 ```C++
   Date d;